 A lot of hidden costs

 Renting an office in the center of your city is expensive.
 And the more specialists you need, the more comfortable, light and spacious it should be.
 The required hardware and software, office furniture, special offers for your employees, and more will cost you a fortune.
-However, this costs don't arise when you decide to outsource your app development
+However, these costs don't arise when you decide to outsource your app development

 Higher prices per service